oziphantom/ElementsSnesEngine/LearningSNESViaTheClassics/2_Snake/readme.md

 First lets modify the Hello world to draw the play field.
 I'm going to go for a simple affair of top line for name, score and high score.
 Then a solid char border 1 char wide around the rest of the screen.
 While we are PAL and we could go for the larger screen view, I will make this NTSC sized for compatibility.
 Although putting things on the outmost edges is "illegal" and not compliant as most CRTs will clip off such areas either partially or fully and for a commercial title we would need to shrink the play area by 2 chars on either side at least.
 For this small, learn to code example that is going to be run in an emulator, it will do.

 Now I want introduce the concept of Mirrors, this time rather than directly update the VRAM via the port directly as we did in Hello World, we are going to make a "clone" or mirror of the screen in WRAM that we update, then in the VBlank we DMA the entire screen to VRAM to update everything all at once.
-The benefit of this is we are free to make an many changes as we won't while the screen is drawing.
-Hardly an issue on this game as we could easily fit the entire update loop withing VBlank, even on the lowly NTSC machines, however this is a strong method that you will need to learn eventually so why not now.
+The benefit of this is we are free to make an many changes as we want while the screen is drawing.
+Hardly an issue on this game as we could easily fit the entire update loop within VBlank, even on the lowly NTSC machines, however this is a strong method that you will need to learn eventually so why not now.

 Firstly, we need to define or "allocate" our Screen Mirror/Buffer.
 To do this at the top of the file we put
 ~~~